Pledges & Statements

 Companies "should be guided by the severity of the potential or actual impact identified, including whether a delayed response may make the impact irremediable."

 Members “must restrict the development, financing, and facilitation of new fossil fuel assets in line with appropriate scenarios.”
-Appropriate scenario referenced are the IPCC and IEA’s requirement of no new coal, oil, and gas after 2021.
+Appropriate scenarios referenced are the IPCC and IEA’s requirement of no new coal, oil, and gas after 2021.
+All just transition pathways require "phasing fossil fuels down and out," not expanding them.

-NOTE: a UN Race to Zero Policy & Engagement Lead has indicated that RELX is not in Race to Zero and "thus should not be presenting themselves as such."
-She reaffirms R2Z's interpretation guide, which indicates members must restrict facilitation of new fossil fuel assets in line with the IEA's net zero pathway.
+NOTE: UN Race to Zero has indicated that RELX is not in Race to Zero and "thus should not be presenting themselves as such."
 (2024)

-The company is committed to the protection of the environment, through "minimising its contribution to climate change, in line with the scale of action deemed necessary by science."
+The company "supports the aim of the Paris Climate Agreement" and is committed to the protection of the environment, through the "prevention of pollution" and "minimising its contribution to climate change, in line with the scale of action deemed necessary by science."

 "We will continue to support climate action to meet the Paris Agreement… will pursue ambitious climate goals, working together to take forceful action and to ensure that the U.S.remains a global leader in reducing emissions… Together, we will remain actively engaged with the international community as part of the global effort to hold warming to well below 2℃ and to accelerate the transition to a clean energy economy that will benefit our security, prosperity, and health."